 BY CK Lam

 Public Cafe is just another neighborhood coffee shop in the pleasant surroundings of Gurney Drive.
-Located next to the famed Song River Cafe, this coffee shop is a favorite spot for me as it has a stall that serves up both delicious yet reasonable seafood noodles and porridge.
+Located next to the famed Song River Cafe, this coffee shop is a favorite spot for us as it has a stall serving both delicious and reasonably priced seafood noodles and porridge.

 Take a pick from the striking mix of ingredients and several types of noodles.
-The prices varies according to the seafood ingredients, with pawns, crabs, paddy frogs (tin kai/chui kay) and varieties of fish.
+Prices varies according to the seafood ingredients, with pawns, crabs, paddy frogs (tin kai/chui kay) and varieties of fish.

 Piping hot bowl of Seafood Noodle

-We ordered a number of dishes from the available range, starting with the crab noodle.
-The claypot came boiling hot filled with thick beehoon (rice vermicelli), pieces of crab, cabbage, choy sum and garnished with spring onions and fried garlic.
+We ordered a number of dishes, starting with the crab noodles.
+The boiling hot dish came in a claypot filled with thick beehoon (rice vermicelli), crab, cabbage, choy sum and garnishing of spring onions and fried garlic.

-The thick beehoon was satisfyingly al dente while the soup was simply marvelous, packed with the sweetness of the crab.
-The crab was quite huge and there were plenty of fresh and succulent sweet meat to go around for everyone.
-I even went for a second bowl!
+The thick beehoon was satisfyingly al dente while the soup was simply marvelous packed with the sweetness of the crab.
+The crab was quite huge and there were plenty of fresh and succulent sweet meat to go around.

-Followed up was two types of stir-fried noodles, both with harmonious suite of flavors from the plentiful seafood.
+The eatery serves up stir-fried yellow noodles and mee tiau, both prepared with harmonious suite of flavors from the plentiful seafood.
 The round yellow mee was given a hokkien char version, slightly wet while the fine mee tiau was dried-fried.
 The accompanied sambal added spiciness to the two dishes.